 Next she merged her classical upbringing with her study of art history at the University of Brera to become the director of several of Europe’s leading galleries.
 Then she seized a golden opportunity to prove her acting ability when she portrayed Miranda in “The Tempest” to rave reviews in repertory theatre, to which her outraged mother exclaimed, “Why do you have to be in my profession?”

 Leveraging literary skills she gained from famous authors she met through her father including Sidney Sheldon, Ian Fleming and Alexander Solzhenitsyn, she learned to employ real-life experiences to elevate her confidence, self-esteem and to raise her children virtually by herself.
 All of the roads she has traveled throughout her life have given her the sense of self-awareness that has made Francesca who she is today.
 Lessons so many can identify with and learn from.

 Francesca is writing a story that has to be told, in which she reveals the maltreatment that affected her and millions of children and women like her from all walks of life.
 As she learned, most are hurt not by strangers but by those closest to them, causing physical or emotional pain, or both.
 “I felt compelled to come out from my mother’s shadow,” she said.
 “In doing so, despite my need for independence I was ultimately consumed by the very same personalities I tried to escape from… the men in my life!”

-She recently completed a series of interviews for her website and TV show, Home Styles of the Rich And Gated, an expose of elite personalities revealing the everyday human side of their lives and proving we all put our pants on one leg at a time, no matter who we are, or think we are.
+She recently completed a series of interviews for her website and possible future TV show, The Home Styles of the Rich And Gated, an expose of elite personalities revealing the everyday human side of their lives and proving we all put our pants on one leg at a time, no matter who we are, or think we are.
 After two marriages and two beautiful daughters, Luisa and Nicole, she has settled on writing from her current home in La Quinta, California.